Chris Brown’s Feud With Soulja Boy Ends In Mudslinging But No Boxing Match

 — Katty Perry (@LiveKattyHudson) March 10, 2017

 The restraining order also states that Chris Brown must surrender all of his firearms until the March 9 hearing.
-The restraining order is still in place after yesterday’s hearing, according to the Australian, but it is as yet unclear if Brown will have access to his firearms again.
+The restraining order is still in place after yesterday’s hearing, according to The Australian, but it is as yet unclear if Brown will have access to his firearms again.

 Chris Brown and Tran had an on-again, off-again relationship since 2010, less than a year after Brown pleaded guilty to felony assault for an attack on his ex-girlfriend Rihanna in 2009.